Small Business Tax Loopholes: Minimize Your Tax Burden

 How much can a small business write off on taxes?

-What are the biggest tax mistakes business owners make?
+What are the most significant tax mistakes business owners make?

 What is the most tax-efficient way to pay yourself in an LLC?